aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ./scripts/generate-traffic.sh
 ```

-While the script runs, watch your ECS Cluster's services, specifically, the yelb-appserver.
+While the script runs, watch your Amazon ECS Cluster's services, specifically, the yelb-appserver.
 You may notice the tasks begin to fail due to the intense load.
 Below is an example of a service with failing tasks that are still in the process of self-healing:

 ![](images/sd-loadtest-appserver-example.png)